lindseybowen/Budget-Tracker/README.md

 ![](Budgetpic1.png)
 ![](Budgetpic.png)
 ## Questions
-Please contact me below with any questions you have about the appiction.
+Please contact me below with any questions you have about the application.
 * Github: https://github.com/lindseybowen